evolution/wordpress/docs/REF-generator-prompts.md

 ### Wordpress version

 This determines which version of Wordpress will be fetched from Github and installed as a bower dependency. **The default for this is the latest tagged version.**

+### Wordpress automatic updates

+This determines whether to, once daily, apply updates for wordpress core, cli, plugins, and themes.
+This feature is switched **off** by default, but you can choose to apply only _minor_ core releases (eg, `4.6.1` to `4.6.3`) or even _major_ releases (eg, `4.6.1` to `4.7.2`).

+Note that automatic updates are staggered across stages -- 12am for staging, 12:10am for prod, 12:20am for local -- in order to avoid simultaneous and conflicting commits pushed to git.

 ### Wordpress table prefix